Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: The Cotangent Bundle and Differential Operators

 \end{prop}

-\begin{proof} We observe firstly that any global function on $T^*C^o$ pulls back to a function on $C^o \times V$ with the claimed symmetry as a result of the exact sequence \ref{cotexactseq}.
-On the other hand, the map $\pi:C^o\times V\to T^*C^o$ identifies $T^*C^o$ with the quotient of $C^o\times V$ by the $\G_a$-action \eqref{Gasymm}; hence any function with the claimed symmetry descends to a regular function on $T^*C^o$. \end{proof}
+\begin{proof} Any global function on $T^*C^o$ pulls back, by \eqref{cotexactseq}, to a function on $C^o\times V$ invariant under translation by the line subbundle $\mathcal{L}^{\vee}$.
+Conversely, the fibers of $\pi:C^o\times V\to T^*C^o$ are precisely the $\G_a$-orbits in \eqref{Gasymm}, so every invariant regular function descends to $T^*C^o$. \end{proof}

 Now, as we have discussed, $G$ acts rationally on $V$ via its natural action on $G/P$.
 However, the infinitesimal action of this rational action gives a \textit{regular} map: